The adverse action process is the legally required procedure employers must follow when denying employment based on background check findings.

 Step 1.
 Pre-Adverse Action

 If a pre-employment background check uncovers information that leads you to decline a job applicant, you must provide the applicant with a written notice, i.e., a pre-adverse action letter.
-The pre-adverse action letter can be delivered via electronic or hard copy form.

 When a candidate receives the pre-adverse action notification, they have the right to ensure their information on the background check is correct and contest any inaccurate data.